"The food we eat are like puzzles to the stomach. "

 Food In Relation To The Path Of Creator

-As we turn our attention to Nature, what we will find is that all animals and even insects know instinctively what to eat and what not to eat.
-The cows and sheep know to eat the grass, the tigers know to eat meat, the birds even know what berries not to eat to avoid being poisoned.
+As we turn our attention to Nature, we will find is that all the animals, even the insects, instinctively know what foods will benefit them and what foods to avoid.
+For instance, the cows and sheep know to eat the grass, the tigers know how to hunt their meals, even the birds know what berries not to eat to avoid poisoning themselves.

-The body is intelligent and in every moment it is always communicating with us through body sensations telling us what we need to be healthy.
+Realize that the body is intelligent; in every moment, it is always communicating to us what we need to be healthy.
 But when we let our desirous thoughts drive our life we can lose that communication.

-It is by developing the Knowing of The Self that one can re-connect with our senses and become aware of one's sensations in every moment so that one may know when one is truly thirsty, when one is truly hungry, and come to know the subtle sensations of what kind of food one truly needs.
+It is by developing the Knowing of The Self that one can re-connect with our senses and become aware of one's physical sensations in every moment; that is how the body communicates.
+When one's thirsty, one's throat will dry up.
+When one's hungry, one's stomach will growl.

 Develop Experienced Knowledge